Governor Hochul provides Tuesday coronavirus update - NewsBreak

 NEW YORK (WWTI) — Governor Kathy Hochul updated New Yorkers on the state’s progress in combating COVID-19 on Tuesday.

 “Our best weapon against this virus is the vaccine, so if you haven’t, get your vaccination and make sure to get boosted for additional protection when you’re eligible,” Governor Hochul said.
 “If you have any symptoms or feel unwell, get tested.
 If you are positive for COVID-19, talk to your physician about treatment and limit your exposure to others.
-Let’s all continue to do our part to move forward safely through this pandemic.”Governor Hochul: ‘I’m breaking the model of the governorship’
+Let’s all continue to do our part to move forward safely through this pandemic.”Governor Hochul joins NewsChannel 9 while campaigning in Syracuse: ‘I’m breaking the model of the governorship’

 Tuesday’s data is summarized briefly below: